accosmin-org/libnano/docs/solver.md

 * "Numerical Optimization", J. Nocedal, S. Wright, 2006

 The builtin solvers are **non-parametric** in the sense that their convergence properties don't dependent on particular values of hyper-parameters.
-As such they can be used efficiently as black-box solvers without needing tuning.
+Also the functions to minimize are not constrained to have a particular structure (e.g. like in machine learning applications).
+Thus the solvers can be used efficiently as black-box solvers without needing tuning.
 However it is important to use an appropriate type of solver adapted to the problem at hand:

 * **monotonic** solvers which decrease the current function value at each iteration using a *descent direction* and a *line-search* along this direction.
 These solvers are appropriate only for smooth functions, not necessarily convex, which can be solved with very high precision.
 Examples: conjugate gradient descent (CGD), LBFGS, quasi-Newton methods.